Information Technology Accessibility (Policy 8140)

 5.2.1 Web Standard

-Electronic information must meet the Web Content Accessibility Guidelines (WCAG) 2.0 at level AA Success Criteria.
-More information about the World Wide Web Consortium’s (W3C) standards for accessibility can be found at the W3C website.
+Electronic information must meet the Web Content Accessibility Guidelines (WCAG) AA Success Criteria.
+Information about the World Wide Web Consortium’s (W3C) standards for accessibility can be found at the W3C website.

 5.2.2 New Development and Purchases